 If the moon roof does not fully close even after performing the above procedure correctly, have the vehicle inspected by your Toyota dealer.
+1-4.
+Opening and closing the windows and moon roof

-■ Moon roof open reminder function
+Moon roof open reminder function

 An alarm will sound when the driver's door is opened with the moon roof not fully closed and the engine switch off.